youngeunkwon0405/RL/docs/guides/grpo.md

 By multiplying the first term of the loss function by the importance weights $\frac{\pi_\text{training}(x)}{\pi_\text{inference}(x)}$, we can correct for the distribution mismatch between $\pi_{\text{training}}$ and $\pi_{\text{inference}}$ while still sampling from $\pi_{\text{inference}}$.

 To enable the importance sampling correction, set the config `use_importance_sampling_correction=True` in the `ClippedPGLossConfig`.
 By default, we set this config to False to align with standard GRPO.

+## Evaluate the Trained Model

+Upon completion of the training process, you can refer to our [evaluation guide](eval.md) to assess model capabilities.